SAP/luigi/docs/navigation-parameters-reference.md

 ## App switcher

-The app switcher is a drop-down list available in the top navigation bar.
-It allows you to switch between application elements displayed in the drop-down.
+The app switcher is a dropdown list available in the top navigation bar.
+It allows you to switch between application elements displayed in the dropdown.
 To use it, you need to:
 1. Define a [header object](general-settings.md#headerlogo) in the `settings:` section of your Luigi configuration.
 2. Add the **appSwitcher** parameter to the **navigation** object using the optional parameters listed below.